9 Extreme Frugal Living Tips You Probably Haven’t Considered

 You’ll definitely need a deep freeze for storage, and Amazon Prime has several options to choose from with free shipping (especially handy if you don’t have a truck)!

 Adopt an Abundance Mindset and Increase your Income

-I realize there are a lot of “online coaches” preaching meditation and positivity.
-I do think these things are very important to overcoming a frugality (scarcity) mindset.
-That being said, one of the best things you can do is to increase your income so that you don’t feel so scarce.
+I realize there are a lot of bloggers online preaching meditation and positivity.
+I do think these things are very important to overcoming a scarcity mindset.
+That being said, one of the best things you can do is to increase your income so that you don’t have a scarcity mentality.